-Rapha offers free lifetime repair services for most of their clothing as long as a valid proof of purchase can be presented.
+Rapha offers free lifetime repair services for most of their clothing as long as valid proof of purchase can be presented.
 Check Rapha’s website for the list of excluded clothing.
 The repair duration can take up to four weeks, depending on material and resource availability.

 Castelli doesn’t offer crash and repair services at the moment.

 Assos will repair the clothing for free if damaged within the first 30 days of purchase.
 Beyond that, there might be a cost involved, and is evaluated case-by-case basis.

 Rapha accepts returns and exchanges for up to 90 days for unused items.
 The return postage is free, or you can walk into any of the Rapha clubhouses

 Castelli accepts free returns for up to 30 days for unused items purchased from their website.
 For Castelli clothing purchased elsewhere, check the merchant’s return policy.
 There are no exchange services available.

 Assos accepts free returns for a full refund within 30 days of purchase.
 The item must be unused and in its original packaging.